-The Cane Corso is an Italian mastiff breed known for its impressive size and athleticism.
-Their biggest pros are they are excellent watchdogs, have low-maintenance coats, are extremely smart, and fare well with families.
-On the other hand, they require high energy levels and suffer from several health issues.
+The Cane Corso’s biggest pros are they are excellent watchdogs, have low-maintenance coats, are extremely smart, and fare well with families.
+Their cons are that they require high energy levels, need a lot of space, and suffer from several health issues.

 If you’ve been researching your ideal dog breed for a while, you might have a good idea of whether a Cane Corso (also known as the Italian Mastiff) will be the right choice for you just by reading the short snippet above.